Article

 AT&SF and McKee provided no housing or food, which was normally customary for rural projects of this nature.
 Immigrant laborers who worked on the South Rim were on their own to create a sustainable life for themselves.
 The National Park Service provided temporary shelter permits.
 The community created their own basic shelters organized in camps.
 Abandoned boxcars and tents often housed many Mexican laborers and their families.
 This community formed just south of Grand Canyon Village and was dubbed by some as, “Little Mexico.”

 AT&SF and McKee not only did not provide housing, but they also did not offer to feed their employees.
-Bright Angel Camp had a lunch counter, but most Mexican laborers did not eat there.
+Bright Angel Hotel had a lunch counter, but most Mexican laborers did not eat there.
 A park ranger at the time assumed that the “lower class laborers” felt it was “too expensive” or “felt out of place.”
 The superintendent at the time wrote, “Indeed, it would not be very pleasant for the tourists stopping at Bright Angel to go into the counter and be forced to ‘fall in’ with a lot of Mexican laborers just off the job.”1 This perspective on the social standing of Mexican immigrant laborers only exacerbated the inequality in access to housing and food.

 Park staff noticed the poor treatment and living conditions of the community and tried to rectify the situation.
-In 1926 the Park’s acting superintendent, George Bolton, wrote a letter to the AT&SF’s chief engineer W.K.
+In 1926 the park’s Acting Superintendent, George Bolton, wrote a letter to the AT&SF’s Chief Engineer W.K.
 Etter.

 Bolton said, “It seems to me personally that a contractor when he is figuring on a job in an isolated place, should take into consideration the taking care of his labor gang. . .
 They should take care of or provide a place where everyone that works for them can be assured food or shelter.”2

-In 1927 and 1928 AT&SF began building residence structures for their employees.
-Immigrants from Latin and South America continued to be forced into poor labor continues throughout the country.
-Many have fought for labor rights through the 1900s and even today.
+Immigrants from Latin and South America continued to be forced into poor labor communities throughout the country.
+Many fought for labor rights throughout the early 1900s and even today.
 Hispanic Americans played an essential role in the labor movements in the following decades.

-Sources:
+Citations and Sources:

-2 Ibid
+2 Ibid.

-Garcilazo, J. M. Traqueros : Mexican railroad workers in the United States, 1870 to 1930.
-(United States: UNT Press, 1995)
+Garcilazo, Jeffrey Marcos.
+Traqueros : Mexican railroad workers in the United States, 1870 to 1930.
+Denton, TX: UNT Press, 2012.

 Part of a series of articles titled Whose Story is History?
 The Diverse History of Grand Canyon.